A document is a discrete content item with its own layout and design, usually intended to be downloaded or printed.

 - Make sure your document and web page complement each other.

-- Make sure the content of your webpage and document are consistent, for example, if you update a staff list on your webpage, update your document as well.
+- Make sure the content of your web page and document are consistent, for example, if you update a staff list on your web page, update your document as well.

 - Keep only current documents in your document library; be sure to delete out-of-date versions.
+If you don't removed old documents, they could still be found through search.